Hornets vs. Knicks Player Props Betting Odds

 |3PM

-- He averages 0.5 more rebounds than his over/under on Sunday (which is 5.5).
+- He has collected 6.0 boards per game, 0.5 more than his over/under for Saturday's game.

+- Ball averages 9.0 assists, 1.5 more than his over/under for Saturday.

-- Ball averages two made three-pointers, which is less than his over/under on Sunday (3.5).
+- Ball, at 2.0 three-pointers made per game, averages 1.5 less than his over/under on Saturday.

 Get Ball gear at Fanatics!